Note! The article has been updated on November 30th 2021.

 Most business leaders believe that customer experience will be the key driver for their company’s competitiveness going forward.
 However, when it comes to the actual customer experience management, things get difficult.

 It is not too difficult to listen to the customer.
 Companies receive real-time feedback in massive volumes if they only start listening to their customers.
-Insightful analytics is possible with modern technologies such as machine-learning-based text analytics.
+Insightful analytics is possible with modern technologies such as, Lumoa that have machine-learning-based text analytics.

 Most organizations, who receive large amounts of customer feedback data, can buy text analytics solutions that help in making sense of the data and transform the chaotic customer voice data into structured info.
 As a leader, you often know what your customers think about your products and services, and where are the key improvement areas.